pdnelson/Automatic-Record-Player/README.md

   - A0: 7" position potentiometer
   - A1: 10" position potentiometer
   - A2: 12" position potentiometer
-  - A3: UNUSED
+  - A3: 33-RPM potentiometer adjustment motor
   - A4/SDA: 7-Segment Display Data
   - A5/SCL: 7-Segment Display Clock
-  - A6: UNUSED
+  - A6: 45-RPM potentiometer adjustment motor
   - A7: Horizontal gearing solenoid

 - Input Multiplexer